After seeing a few neon spray painted jewellery DIYs from A Pair and a Spare, I was eager to try making some of my own.

 Over the last few years I’ve been laser cutting parts of models for my Architectural course and in the process, there are always off-cuts and precautionary extra pieces that don’t get used.
 Some of the off-cuts this time round from the truss of my roof seemed quite appropriate for potential jewellery, so I got to work!

 Here I’ve used some perspex off-cuts, but you can easily do the same DIY with supplies from the craft store or even cut your own design from cardboard.
-If you really can’t seem to find anything suitable, you can of course buy a large pendant that you think will make for a lovely neon necklace.
+If you really can’t seem to find anything suitable, you can of course buy a large pendant that you think will make for a lovely neon cut-out necklace.

 - Perspex pieces / cardboard pieces / found pieces / pendant